One-dimensional scaling limits in a planar Laplacian random growth model: Overview of results

 We now give a brief overview of the structure of the paper.
 In Section \ref{loewner} we provide some background information on the Loewner differential equation, which allows us to represent the aggregate maps $\Phi_n$ as solutions corresponding to a $[-\pi, \pi)$-valued driving process with equally spaced jump times and positions given by the random angles \eqref{aleangles}.
 In particular, we explain how convergence of an angle sequence $\{\theta_k\}$ allows us to deduce convergence of the corresponding conformal maps $\Phi_n$.

-In Section \ref{slitder} we obtain estimates on the slit map used to construct $\mathrm{ALE}$, as well as estimates on its derivatives.
-These latter estimates lead to moment bounds for $[-\pi, \pi)$-valued random variables constructed from slit map derivatives.
+In Section \ref{slitder} we obtain estimates on the derivative of the slit map used to construct the Markovian model.
+These estimates lead to moment bounds for $[-\pi, \pi)$-valued random variables constructed from slit map derivatives.
 The arguments used are elementary in nature, and heavily use the explicit form of the slit map.

+In Section \ref{slitconvergencesection}, we first apply our slit map estimates give a straight-forward proof of Theorem \ref{thm: auxslitconv}.
+Then we state the detailed estimates on Loewner derivatives at the tip and away from the approximate slit needed to show that $h_n(\theta)$, the density function for the $n$th angle $\theta_n$, has the required behaviour (deferring the proofs until the next Section).
+Similar arguments to those in the proof of Theorem \ref{thm: auxslitconv} are used to establish Theorem~\ref{thm:main-thm}, but since $\{\theta_k\}$ does not have a Markovian structure, there are further terms to control.
+We also discuss some extensions of our results, valid for certain instances of the $\mathrm{ALE}(\alpha,\eta)$ model as well as related models.

-Section \ref{conformal} contains most of the technical machinery needed for the proof.
-In this section, we obtain estimates on the distance between two solutions to the Loewner equation in terms of the distance between their respective driving functions in the case where we know that one of the solutions is a slit map.
+Finally, Section \ref{conformal} contains most of the technical machinery needed for the proof of Theorem \ref{thm:main-thm}.
+In this section, we obtain estimates on the distance between two solutions to the Loewner equation in terms of the distance between their respective driving functions, in the case where we know what one of the solutions is (in our application it is a slit map).
 These estimates, which we believe may be of independent interest, enable us to obtain much more precise estimates than exist for generic solutions.
 In particular, our estimates give very good approximations when the conformal mappings are quite close to the boundary, whereas generic estimates blow up in this region.
-We perform this analysis by splitting the Loewner equation into radial and angular parts, and linearizing the resulting differential equations.
+We perform this analysis by using the reverse-time Loewner flow \eqref{loewnerODE} to write the distance between the two solutions as the solution to an ordinary differential equation which we are able to linearize.

-In Section \ref{slitconvergencesection}, we use our estimates on Loewner derivatives at the tip and away from the approximate slit to show that $h_n(\theta)$, the density function for the $n$th angle $\theta_n$, has the required behaviour.
-Then, similar arguments to those used in the proof of Theorem \ref{thm: auxslitconv} are used to establish Theorem~\ref{thm:main-thm}, but since $\{\theta_k\}$ does not have a Markovian structure, there are further terms to control.
-Finally, we discuss some extensions of our results, valid for certain instances of the $\mathrm{ALE}(\alpha,\eta)$ model as well as related models.